-The University System of Georgia includes all state-operated institutions of higher education in Georgia-4 research universities, 2 regional universities, 13 state universities, 14 state colleges, and 2 associate degree colleges.
-These 35 public institutions are located throughout the state.
+The University System of Georgia includes all state-operated institutions of higher education in Georgia - 4 research universities, 4 comprehensive universities, 10 state universities, and 13 state colleges.
+These 31 public institutions are located throughout the state.

-The Board of Regents of the University System of Georgia was created in 1931 as a part of a reorganization of Georgias state government.
+The Board of Regents of the University System of Georgia was created in 1931 as a part of a reorganization of Georgia's state government.
 With this act, public higher education in Georgia was unified for the first time under a single governing and management authority.
 The governor appoints members to the Board, who each serve seven years.
 Today the Board of Regents is composed of 18 members, five of whom are appointed from the state-at-large, and one from each of the 13 congressional districts.
 The Board elects a chancellor who serves as its chief executive officer and the chief administrative officer of the University System.
 The Board oversees the 35 colleges and universities that comprise the University System of Georgia, Skidaway Institute of Oceanography and The Georgia Public Library System.